misrab/archive2.misrab.github.io/_drafts/neural4.md

 ---
-title: Neural Networks (3) - Layers & Gradients
+title: Neural Networks (4) - Recursion, Convolution, Embeddings
 layout: blog
 excerpt: |
   In the second part of this series, I look at the fundamental